• Skip to primary navigation

 Notes

 Equal parts knotweed and fruit, cooked and pureed, then spread thin and dried.
 I'm use a highspeed vita-mix blender for this, if you have a regular blender, you might need to add a little more water to get it to be perfectly smooth.
 I added apples as a natural sweetener, pears would also be great.
-This can also be made with only knotweed, but you will want to sweeten it somehow.
+This can also be made with only knotweed, but you will want to sweeten it somehow or it will be brittle.

 « Japanese Knotweed: Hunting, Harvesting, Cooking and Recipes